pengutronix/genimage/README.rst

 :name:		The name of this image.
 This is used for some image types
 		to set the name of the image.
 :size:		Size of this image in bytes
 :mountpoint:	mountpoint if image refers to a filesystem image.
+The
+		default is "/".
+The content of "${rootpath}${mountpoint}" will be used used fill the filesystem.
 :exec-pre:	Custom command to run before generating the image.
 :exec-post:	Custom command to run after generating the image.
 :flashtype:	refers to a flash section.
 Optional for non flash like images